 Why trade Indices?

 It is a very quick way to take a position in the direction of the larger market direction.
 It is also helpful when hedging your portfolio.
 Studying all the equities in the Index is time consuming and is a tedious job.
 When trading an Index, you only need to study one chart for each country in the world.

 Index trading gives any person exposure to all the world markets studying only a few charts.
 Understanding Index trading can be an enormous help to investors and traders to earn huge profits fast with little work.

 Indices offer an easy way to determine the overall performance of the Stock Market, or even a segment of the Stock Market, over a period.
 It’s a very good indication of the performance of a specific economy.
 It is also useful to compare your portfolio performance with the Overall Index over time.

 Day traders prefer to trade Indices Intra-day instead of Equities.
 Index trading is much cheaper to trade compared to Equities.

-Get access to a fresh online video every weekday morning, showing potential trade setups for the JSE Top 40, Dow Jones, S&P, Nasdaq, FTSE, DAX, ASX and Nikkei, using Technical Analysis and MetaTrader 4.
+Get access to fresh online videos every weekday morning, showing potential trade setups for the JSE Top 40, Dow Jones, S&P, Nasdaq, FTSE, DAX, ASX and Nikkei, using Technical Analysis and MetaTrader 4.